 There you have it, our top 5 francesinhas in Porto.
 If you are planning on visiting Porto, now you know where you can taste some of the best francesinhas in town, and most of all, where to enjoy a truly authentic experience and mingle with the locals.

-After you have tried the cities signature dish francesinha, ready to discover and taste other lesser known local traditional dishes & wines while in Porto?
+After you have tried the cities signature dish francesinha, ready to discover and taste other lesser-known local traditional dishes & wines while in Porto?
 You might think of joining our Downtown Food Tour.
-Guided by our passionate local host, you will experience the Porto that tourists rarely see, taste important elements of our cuisine and hear about the history, architecture and culture while walking the streets of our beloved city.
+Guided by our passionate local host, you will experience the Porto that tourists rarely see, taste important elements of our cuisine and learn about the history, architecture and culture while walking the streets of our beloved city.

 Taste Porto Foodie Team